Subcutaneous Injection Technique for Beginners

 The correct angle depends on your needle length and body type:

-- 6mm needle, normal body fat: 90° works for most people.
+- 6mm needle, normal body fat: 90 degrees works for most people.
 The subcutaneous layer on the abdomen is typically deeper than 6mm in adults with average body fat.

 Step 6: The pinch technique

-For most injections on the abdomen, gently pinch a fold of skin between your thumb and index finger — just enough to lift the fat away from the underlying muscle.
+For many abdominal injections, gently pinch a fold of skin between your thumb and index finger; just enough to lift the fat away from the underlying muscle.
 Use a gentle, relaxed pinch (not a tight grip).
-The pinch creates a larger target and slightly reduces sensation.
-Release the pinch once the needle is inserted and before you inject.
+If you were told to use a skin fold to avoid intramuscular injection, keep the gentle pinch during insertion and injection, then release after withdrawing the needle unless your medicine-specific instructions say otherwise.

 Step 7: Insert the needle

-Hold the syringe like a dart — thumb and two fingers, no white-knuckle grip.
-With a quick, confident motion, insert the needle at your chosen angle.
-Hesitating makes it worse.
-A slow, tentative insertion causes more discomfort than a smooth, decisive one.
-The needle is very fine — most people feel little more than a brief pinch, if that.
+Hold the syringe like a dart; thumb and two fingers, no white-knuckle grip.
+Insert the needle at your chosen angle using the technique shown by your clinician or specified for your medicine/device.
+Many people find a smooth, steady insertion more comfortable than a hesitant one.
+The needle is very fine; most people feel little more than a brief pinch, if that.

 Step 8: Inject slowly and steadily